 Residents in Long Beach and as far as Catalina Island reported being woken up and their furniture rattling.

 The earthquake, centered near the unincorporated View Park-Windsor Hills area, near Inglewood, struck at 12:03 a.m.

-The epicenter was in Searles Valley, which is about 192 miles from Long Beach.
+The quake was based near Anza, Calif., which is about 90 miles from Long Beach in Riverside County.